Travel by Train in Italy is Easy and Fun, Especially with Children

 The rail system throughout Italy is such a simple and enjoyable way to get around.
 We were recently on a trip to Rome and decided to take a quick trip to Florence by train.
 We researched the train schedule, tracked down the right station, chose the right train for us (high speed), decided on what class we wanted to take and how we would get to and from the train stations in Rome and Florence and booked it.
 We started the conversation of a visit to Florence over dinner and we were on the 1:00 pm train the next day.
 It is easy and really fun, especially with kids.
 You might even call it a little bit romantic.

 Step One: Choose your destination

-Roma to Firenze.
-Interesting note…you will need to know the name of the city in Italian.
-Type in Roma, not Rome and Firenze, not Florence.
+We choose to travel between Roma and Firenze.
+You will need to know the name of the city in Italian.
+Type in “Roma”, not Rome and “Firenze”, not Florence.
 We departed from Roma Termini and arrived at Firenze S.M.N or Santa Maria Novella.

 Step Two: Find out what train stations you want to utilize.

 For example, there are a few stations in the larger cities.
 One of the stations is typically dedicated to the commuter trains.
 These trains make more stops and are much slower.
 Ideal if you are planning a trip to a smaller town and aren’t in any kind of a hurry.
 Do your research online or ask the concierge at your hotel.